 The mechanism is the intrinsic call semantics of the language.
-If it demands dispatching for nested method calls, the failure scenario is guaranteed.
+If the call semantics demand dispatching for nested method calls, the failure scenario is guaranteed.
 While the example above is tractable, the infinite recursion can involve multiple objects along a reference chain and, thus, it becomes quickly undecidable whether such a situation exists or not.
 Even for simple cases, avoidance requires knowledge about the implementation of all called methods inherited from superclasses and needs to apply this knowledge transitively.
 Such a requirement is diametrically opposed to fundamental software engineering axioms.

 It has been shown that released libraries have contained many instances of infinite recursions.